helium/HIP/0040-validator-denylist.md

 - A pattern with quite a few of these extreme earners is that they have no listen address, because of this we feel its best to also deny them from chalengee rewards.

-- To prevent the abuse this reporting system there needs to be minimum set of requirements that need to meet before a case can be considered for investigation.
-The suggest first suggested minimum requirement is around the amount of HNT the accused miner is being rewarded in a 24 hour period.
+- To prevent the abuse this reporting system there needs to be minimum set of requirements that need to be met before a case can be considered for investigation.
+The first suggested minimum requirement is around the amount of HNT the accused miner is being rewarded in a 24 hour period.
 If this amount is greater than the average HNT rewarded to a hotspot in a 24hr period times 7 days it can be flagged as suspicious.

 - Hotspots selected by this floor can be seen here: https://etl.dewi.org/public/question/54f5138b-b7ec-47c7-9da3-6a8c94ffe0eb

+- Community members will be able to submit pull requests against this file to remove addresses from the list with some explanation for the request.
+A chosen party will review (who exactly is unanswered)

 ## Open Questions
 [unresolved]: #open-questions

 - Who decides which denylist PR's to accept or reject?

-- What other methods if any, should be applied to this feature list
+- What other methods if any, should be applied to this basic floor to help define it more?

 - How often is the deny list updated?

+- When on the denylist does a hotspot still count as interactive for HIP17 calculations?

 ## Success Metrics